BrainMaxx/tslens/README.md

 # TSLens

-A VSCode plugin for **typescript** which adds reference code lenses, highlights, gutter icons for interfaces/classes methods implementations and overrides.
+A VSCode plugin for **typescript** which adds reference code lenses, highlights, gutter icons for interfaces/classes methods/properties implementations and overrides.

-Inspired by tslens extension.
+Useful in development and analyzing big projects on Typescript.

-Still under development, but basic functionality is working)
+Works on the top of Typescript AST

 ## Works like this:
 ![Example code with code highlights lens](https://raw.githubusercontent.com/BrainMaxx/tslens/master/screenshot2.png)